 1. Switch to a fixed contract

 One of the traps many businesses fall into is being put on a deemed contract.
 Deemed contracts are on average 80% more expensive than negotiated contracts (Source: Ofgem).

 If you’re currently on a deemed contract, you can switch your contract to a different tariff or a different supplier.
 Suppliers of deemed contracts aren’t able to charge you a termination fee, so you don’t need to worry about budgeting for the switch.

-See how much you could save by switching your energy provider with our free online quote comparison tool.
+See how much you could save by switching your energy provider with our business electricity comparison tool.

 2. Find out what you need to pay and what you don’t

 You may not be required to pay everything that you think you do.